Wilhelm von Homburg: Boxing career

-Acting
+Acting career

+Throughout his boxing career, von Homburg appeared in bit roles in various films and television shows.
+In "The Promoter", the April 25, 1964, episode of Gunsmoke for example, he played a boxer named Otto who is offered a large bribe to throw a fight.
+He and his brother Winfried appeared as twins in the 1966 Alfred Hitchcock film Torn Curtain.
+He guest-starred on three episodes of The Wild Wild West.
+In 1970, he had a minor role in the West German comedy Gentlemen in White Vests.

-After spending some years in prison, von Homburg attempted to pursue an acting career in earnest.
+After his in-ring retirement and a stint in prison, von Homburg attempted to pursue an acting career in earnest.
 German director Werner Herzog, who had seen him box in his youth, cast him as a bullying pimp in his 1977 film Stroszek.
 Herzog commented, "The Prince was so clear and intelligent and radiated, at the same time, a feeling of danger that absolutely terrified me.
 He was almost like a German Mike Tyson."

 A decade later, Von Homburg was cast as James, one of Hans Gruber's henchmen in the 1988 action thriller Die Hard, who dies after Bruce Willis' character detonates plastic explosives down an elevator shaft.
 Von Homburg's biggest role came at age 50, when he was cast as the primary villain in the 1989 comedy sequel Ghostbusters II, playing Vigo the Carpathian, a 16th/17th century tyrant and sorcerer whose soul is released from an old painting.
 The character's full name was Vigo Von Homburg Deutschendorf, which paid homage to the name he had chosen as a performer.
 The film was released less than a year after Von Homburg's father Richard died, though he had not reconciled with his father or sister.

-His last major role was as Charles Macum Diggs, a vegetative ex-boxer in Diggstown, which was a commercial flop.
+His last major role was as Charles Macum Diggs, a vegetative ex-boxer in the comedy Diggstown, which was a commercial flop.

 Later life and death

 Von Homburg spent the last years of his life effectively homeless, alternating between sleeping at a YMCA, in the homes of friends, or in his van.

-He developed prostate cancer, and following its metastasis to his pelvis, spine, and brain, he went to the home of his friend Walter Staudinger, where he spent his final days.
+He developed prostate cancer, and following its metastasis to his pelvis, spine, and brain, he went to the home of his friend Walter Staudinger in Puerto Vallarta, where he spent his final days.

+Documentary

+Von Homburg was the subject of the 2002 German documentary Der Boxprinz ("The Boxing Prince"), directed by Gerd Kroske.